GabiHalimi/BI-Project-Happy-Insurance/README.md

 ETL process
 Query DAX
-Analysis and Visualisation with Power BI
+Analysis and Visualization with Power BI